 - 1. To impart knowledge on various types of Mechanisms and synthesis - 2.
-To impart skills to analyse the position, velocity and acceleration of mechanisms - 3.
+To impart skills to analyze the position, velocity and acceleration of mechanisms - 3.
 To familiarize higher pairs like cams and gears

-Kinematics Fundamentals: Types of links, Degrees of freedom- Kinematic chains, mechanisms, Mechines- lower pairs and higher pairs- Mobility-Number Synthesis-isomers-Linkage Transformation-inversions-Grashof conditions-Barker's classification-Rotatability revolvability of N bar linkages-Compliant Mechanism-MEMS
+Kinematics Fundamentals: Types of links, Degrees of freedom- Kinematic chains, mechanisms, Mechines- lower pairs and higher pairs- Mobility-Number Synthesis-isomers-Linkage

+Transformation-inversions - Grash of conditions- Barker's classification - Rotatability and revolvability of N bar linkages-Compliant Mechanism-MEMS